anagha-google/s8s-spark-mlops-lab/README.md

-# Machine Learning at scale with Spark on GCP and Vertex AI
+# Practical Machine Learning at scale with Spark on GCP and Vertex AI